 People Foods to Avoid Feeding Your Pets

-Our nutrition experts have put together a handy list of the top toxic people foods to avoid feeding your pet.
+Our Animal Poison Control Center experts have put together a handy list of the top toxic people foods to avoid feeding your pet.
 As always, if you suspect your pet has eaten any of the following foods, please note the amount ingested and contact your veterinarian or the ASPCA Animal Poison Control Center at (888) 426-4435.

 Alcoholic beverages and food products containing alcohol can cause vomiting, diarrhea, decreased coordination, central nervous system depression, difficulty breathing, tremors, abnormal blood acidity, coma and even death.
 Under no circumstances should your pet be given any alcohol.
 If you suspect that your pet has ingested alcohol, contact your veterinarian or the ASPCA Animal Poison Control Center immediately.

 Avocado is primarily a problem for birds, rabbits, donkeys, horses, and ruminants including sheep and goats.
-The biggest concern is for cardiovascular damage and death in birds.
+The biggest concern is for cardiovascular damage and death in birds and rabbits.
 Horses, donkeys and ruminants frequently get swollen, edematous head and neck.

 Chocolate, Coffee and Caffeine

 These products all contain substances called methylxanthines, which are found in cacao seeds, the fruit of the plant used to make coffee, and in the nuts of an extract used in some sodas.
 When ingested by pets, methylxanthines can cause vomiting and diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures and even death.
 Note that darker chocolate is more dangerous than milk chocolate.
 White chocolate has the lowest level of methylxanthines, while baking chocolate contains the highest.